-Cancer and its treatment affect every part of your life, physically, spiritually, emotionally— and yes, sexually.
-Lifesaving therapies such as surgery, chemotherapy and radiation can leave men with side effects, including urinary incontinence, erectile dysfunction and hormonal problems that can make intimacy difficult.
+Cancer and its treatment affect every part of your life — physically, spiritually, emotionally and sexually.
+Lifesaving therapies such as surgery, chemotherapy and radiation can cause side effects in men, including urinary incontinence, erectile dysfunction and hormonal problems that can make intimacy difficult.
 Addressing these side effects is an important part of your cancer care, and as vital as pain management, physical therapy and emotional well-being.

 These side effects do not have to become permanent.
 We can manage and improve them and help minimize the cost of cure from cancer.Ahmed Aly Hussein Aly, MD

 The most common sexual side effects that men face as a result of their cancer or its treatment include:

 - Problems with erections or ejaculation